MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-purchase-for-power-bi.md

 - Direct purchase or an upgrade to Pro or Premium Per User isn't available to educational organizations or organizations deployed to Azure Government or Azure China 21Vianet clouds.

-- This article describes the self-service process for the **Power BI service** and **Fabric**.
-If you're looking for help with downloading Power BI Desktop or with installing the mobile apps, refer to these articles:
+- This article describes the self-service process for the **Power BI service.** If you're looking for help with downloading Power BI Desktop or with installing the mobile apps, refer to these articles:

 - [Power BI Desktop (free download)](desktop-get-the-desktop.md)
 - [Power BI mobile apps (free download)](../consumer/mobile/mobile-apps-for-mobile-devices.md)